juliuskrah/sc/Readme.md

 sc rag --etl=file --output output.txt file:///path/to/document.json
 # Load a PDF document from the local filesystem and write the response to a vector store
 sc rag --etl=vectorStore file:///path/to/document.pdf
+# Load a Markdown document from a GitHub URL and write the response to a vector store
+sc rag --etl=vectorStore "github://spring-projects/spring-framework/contents/README.md"
+# Load a Markdown document from a GitHub ref URL and write the response to a file
+sc rag --etl=file --output output.txt "github://spring-projects/spring-framework/contents/README.md?ref=main"
 ```

 ## Global Options